How to Apply for Scholarships

 - After you complete the applications, you’re done unless you would like to increase your chances of receiving a scholarship by also filling out the Free Application for Federal Student Aid (FAFSA)! *See FAFSA guidance below.

 - If you are awarded a scholarship you will receive an award email to your UA email address.
 You can also check on the status of your application by logging back into the system at any time.

 - Your completed UA General Application and UA - Anchorage Campus application will be archived and removed from the system in August.
 You must complete a new General Application at the beginning of each fall semester.
 The deadline to apply for most scholarships is February 15th.

 - Click here if you are NEW to UAA and need help locating or activating your account?

 - For help in crafting essays, review the "Writing Scholarship Application Essays" guide.

 The FAFSA (Free Application for Federal Student Aid) is used for two things:

-The FAFSA provides biographical information that may be used to help identify eligible applicants
+- The FAFSA provides biographical information that may be used to help identify eligible applicants for some scholarships.

 Important Reminder: The deadline to submit a UAA Scholarship Application is February 15 prior to the academic year for which you are seeking scholarships and must be resubmitted each academic year.